 Table of contents

 What is Canine Cognitive Dysfunction (CCD)?

 Dogs, like humans, may develop neurodegenerative conditions like Alzheimer’s, which impact cognitive function, including memory, learning, perception, and awareness capabilities.
-Senior dogs are at risk of Canine Cognitive Dysfunction (CCD), characterized by progressive neurodegenerative changes in the cerebral cortex and hippocampus, with clinically expressed behavioral changes that are not attributable to other medical conditions.
+Senior dogs are at risk of Canine Cognitive Dysfunction (CCD), also referred to as Cognitive Dysfunction Syndrome (CDS), which is characterized by progressive neurodegenerative changes in the cerebral cortex and hippocampus, with clinically expressed behavioral changes that are not attributable to other medical conditions.

 The estimated prevalence rates of CCD range from 14% to 35% in the pet dog population, dramatically increasing as dog’s age.
 It is unclear to what extent the pet population is affected by CDS.
 This is partly due to the high degree of variability in how dogs age and the lack of systematic CDS evaluation criteria.
 With advances in veterinary medicine and improved owner care, dogs live longer and have increased the incidence of CCD, with as many as 85 percent of cases going undiagnosed.

 Several studies of dog cognitive decline focus on translational approaches to human Alzheimer’s, using the dog to model human aging.
 Several histopathologic similarities exist between human brains affected by Alzheimer’s disease and dog brains affected with CCD.
 While the dog proves to be a good model with similar neuropathy to humans, the study of canine cognitive decline is important in its own right.